fktn-k/fkYAML/docs/mkdocs/docs/tutorials/index.md

 ### :file_folder: Download a release package
 You can [download the latest package (fkYAML.tgz for UNIX or fkYAML.zip for Windows) from here](https://github.com/fktn-k/fkYAML/releases/latest).
+The single-header version of the fkYAML package can also be downloaded since v0.3.1 with the name of fkYAML_single_header.{tgz|zip}.
 After the download gets completed, unzip and put the package in some directory on your machine.
 The destination path can be whatever you want, and you're all set!